agemcipe/data_processes_mlcolonoscopy/README.md

 ```

 ## Input Data
 The application expects the input data set under  `data/raw_dat.csv`.
-The input data set is part of the git repository.
+The input data set is part of the git repository and needs to be supplied locally.
+Please copy it to this folder.

 ## Running MlFlow Dashboard
 The model training output from `machine_learning.ipynb` is stored in a local directory `data_processes_mlcolonoscopy/output` by the `mlflow` library.
 To run the dashboard you can execute